-99282 Emergency department visit for the evaluation and management of a patient, which requires these three key components an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity.
-6.50 Usually, the presenting problem(s) are of low to moderate severity.
-99283 Emergency department visit for the evaluation and management of a patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of moderate complexity.
-6.50 Usually, the presenting problem(s) are of moderate severity.
+Emergency department visit for the evaluation and management of a patient, which requires these three key components an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity.

+Usually, the presenting problem(s) are of low to moderate severity.

+Emergency department visit for the evaluation and management of a patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of moderate complexity.

+Usually, the presenting problem(s) are of moderate severity.

+99284 Emergency department visit for the evaluation and management of a patient, which requires these three key components: a detailed history; a detailed examination; and medical decision making of moderate complexity.

+Usually, the presenting problem(s) are of high severity and require urgent evaluation by the physician but do not pose an immediate significant threat to life or physiologic function.

 99285 Emergency department visit for the evaluation and management of a patient, which requires these three key components within the constraints imposed by the urgency of the patient's clinical condition and/or mental status: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.

-6.50 Usually, the presenting problem(s) are of high severity and pose an immediate significant threat to life or physiologic function.
+Usually, the presenting problem(s) are of high severity and pose an immediate significant threat to life or physiologic function.